kshannn/react-weather-app/README.md

 **Steps to run project locally**

-1. Fork or git clone the project at https://github.com/kshannn/react-weather-app
+1. Fork or git clone the project from https://github.com/kshannn/react-weather-app into preferred directory

-2. Run npm install to install the dependencies
+2. Navigate to the directory where the project is at and run npm install to install the dependencies
 ```
 npm install
 ```

-3. Obtain OpenWeather API key (requires account creation at https://openweathermap.org/)
+3. Obtain OpenWeather API key (Requires account creation at https://openweathermap.org/)

 4. Create an .env file, include the following variable in the .env file and replace <API_KEY> with the API key obtained from the previous step:
 ```